Landscape

 Ta Prohm BUDDHIST TEMPLE

-he eventual Indiana Jones fantasy, is hidden in mottled darkness , its crumbling towers and walls locked in the sluggish , strong clinch of large root systems.
+Ta Prohm, which is the eventual Indiana Jones fantasy, is hidden in mottled darkness , its crumbling towers and walls locked in the sluggish , strong clinch of large root systems.
 If Angkor Wat, the Bayon and other temples are witness to the talent of the ancient Khmers, Ta Prohm reminds people equally of the great prolificacy and power of the jungle .
 We have a graceful cycle to this honored , with humanity foremost conquering wildlife to rapidly create, and Mother Nature once again conquering humanity to gradually destroy.

 Built from 1186 and originally known as Rajavihara (Monastery of the King), Ta Prohm was a Buddhist temple devoted to the mother of Jayavarman VII.
 Ta Prohm is a temple of towers, close courtyards and narrow corridors.
 Very old trees tower overhead, their leaves filtering the daylight and casting a green pall over the whole scene.
 Explorers can feel the mystery of old.